-The perfect example for this would be when the aircraft is parked whilst pre-flight checks are carried out around or in buildings.
+The perfect example of this would be when the aircraft is parked whilst pre-flight checks are carried out around or in buildings.
 You can see the aircraft position moving on your dashboard page during this time, although it is in one location.

 Although the error can be minimal on a horizontal perspective, the vertical perspective can be higher, but this should become more accurate after one or two points, once the aircraft is in the air (after the first position report).

-- Heated windows.
+- Heated windshields.